Reference

 Annotations

 Structured comments using the @gitian:tag syntax.
 Gitian detects annotations and captures the code block that follows.
-Three tag kinds control rendering: marker (collapsible task list), inline (card without code), and block (card with captured code).
-Built-in tags include note, todo, warning, deprecated, security, bug, and perf.
-Annotations support --key=value metadata for IDs, groups, and urgency levels.
+Four category kinds control rendering: marker (collapsible task list), inline (card without code), block (card with captured code), and api (ReadMe-style API card with Request / Response payloads).
+Built-in categories include note, todo, warning, deprecated, security, bug, perf, and api.
+Annotations support --key=value metadata for IDs, titles, groups, and urgency levels.
+Use --title="..." to override the displayed heading for a card.
+The api kind adds two payload-import keys: --request=<id> and --response=<id>.
+Each points to another annotation's --id; Gitian fetches that annotation and uses its captured code block as the Request or Response panel.
+The api kind is format-agnostic — gRPC, REST, webhooks, and any other protocol all render the same way.

 Full reference: Annotations documentation →